-If you’re planning on moving to New York City in the near future, there is a lot to be excited for — the pizza, Central Park, art galleries and museums, and don’t forget about Broadway!
+If you’re planning on moving to New York City in the near future, you are likely filled with excitement.
+The pizza, Central Park, art galleries, museums, and the shows of Broadway will send your imagination soaring.
 But long before you’ve booked your NYC moving company and start getting excited about everything The Big Apple has to offer, there are many logistics to take into consideration.
 One that may not jump out at you from the start is the time of year you’ll be planning your move.

 What sounds like a better prospect to you: trudging back and forth from the curb to your new apartment carrying boxes amidst drifts of snow, or having a clear pathway as the sun shines above?
 Does the idea of soggy cardboard and water-damaged heirlooms bum you out?
 Would a blue sky day make it seem like you made the right decision to move?